suresh-srinivas/watt-seer/README.md

 ## Data Format
 The energy data should be in a tab-delimited file with the following columns:

-start_time: The starting time of the measurement (includes date and time).
+- start_time: The starting time of the measurement (includes date and time).
-end_time: The ending time of the measurement (includes date and time).
+- end_time: The ending time of the measurement (includes date and time).
-consumption: The amount of energy consumed in kWh.
+- consumption: The amount of energy consumed in kWh.
+- provided_cost: The cost of energy consumed in USD.

 The start_time and end_time fields should be formatted to include timezone information, which will be converted to UTC and localized to remove timezone awareness within the script.

 ## Output
 The script outputs several PNG files:

-Daily_Energy_Consumption.png: Shows daily energy consumption.
+- Daily_Energy_Consumption.png: Shows daily energy consumption.
-Weekly_Energy_Consumption.png: (Optional) For weekly energy consumption visualization.
+- Weekly_Energy_Consumption.png: (Optional) For weekly energy consumption visualization.
-Monthly_Energy_Consumption.png: (Optional) For monthly energy consumption visualization.
+- Monthly_Energy_Consumption.png: (Optional) For monthly energy consumption visualization.

 Each plot provides a visual representation of energy consumption patterns, assisting in trend analysis and decision-making processes.

 ## Contributing